Wildfires in the United States 101: Context and Consequences

 Limiting Factors for Fire

-To start and spread, wildfires need both an ignition source and fuels.
+To start and spread, wildfires need both an ignition source and fuel.
 “Fuel” is anything that can burn in a fire.
 Grasses, trees, pine needles, leaves, and wooden structures are all types of fuel.
 The availability and aridity of fuel are both important factors limiting how wildfires start and spread.
 Fuel availability refers to the sheer amount of available organic matter for a wildfire to burn.
 Fuel aridity refers to how dry the fuel is.
 When fuels are abundant and dry, fires burn more intensely and spread more quickly.

 Fuel availability is determined in large part by ecosystem processes and management practices.
 Climate and ecological factors determine how much vegetation grows in an area.
-Disturbances such as wildfires or active management such as mowing, thinning, and prescribed burns can remove fuels, while exclusion of wildfire from the landscape allows fuels to accumulate.
+Disturbances such as wildfires or active management such as mowing, thinning, and prescribed burns can remove fuels, while the exclusion of wildfire from the landscape allows fuels to accumulate.

 Fuel aridity is largely determined by factors related to climate, including temperature, precipitation, and humidity.
 Lighter snowpacks, higher summer temperatures, and lower humidity contribute to drier conditions in which fuels are more apt to burn.